 This little upstairs museum has English as well as Spanish descriptions in its history of how Larimar is created, how it is mined, and how it is used by it’s devotees.
 The sales ladies are low pressure and the soft blue and white gemstone is pleasing to my eye.
 Any of these necklaces would look well around a dainty woman”s neck, dressed for a nice dinner engagement with the person of her choosing.

 There are street vendors in the Zona Colonia who have propositioned me to buy their stones.
 They hold a cigarette lighter with a flame up to their pieces to show their product is real and not plastic.
-Buying the gem in this museum gives me a written guarantee and certificate of authenticity for not much more money.
+Buying the gem in this museum, however, gives me a written guarantee and certificate of authenticity for not much more cost, which makes it a better bargain.

-What is hard is seeing photos of tunnel rats who dig deep to find the gem.
+What is hard is seeing worn photos of tunnel rats who dig deep to find the gem.
 Their faces, in these photos of the exhibit, are dirty and their mining implements simple, shovels and pry bars and even bamboo sticks.

 Most things we covet have tales of hardship behind them.

 Shouldn’t these real gemstones, millions of years old, wrestled from the Earth, polished and turned into jewelry, be worth more than the pieces of paper we purchase them with?